smarty/smarty-rust-sdk/README.md

 # SmartyStreets Rust SDK

-The official client libraries for accessing SmartyStreets APIs from Rust
+The official client libraries for accessing Smarty APIs from Rust

 You may have noticed this page is curiously sparse.
 Don't panic, there's [documentation](https://smarty.com/docs/sdk/rust) and [examples](smarty-rust-sdk/examples).